Custom Optical Beamsplitters

 Optical Beamsplitter Manufacturer

-Whether using continuous polishers or double-side polishers, we confidently select the optimal process technology, and adhesion and blocking method (pitch, tape/wax or optical contacting) to meet your specifications.
+Whether using continuous polishers or double-side polishers, we confidently select the optimal process technology, and adhesion and blocking method (pitch, tape/wax or optical contacting) for your specifications.
 Our polishing technicians clearly understand that substrate type, dimensions, blocking method and material, final shaping, aspect ratio and coating, all significantly impact the end result.
-For wedged optics we have an extensive inventory of tooling, in many instances allowing us to avoid tooling charges and to reduce delivery times to our customers.
+For wedged optics we have an extensive inventory of tooling, in many instances allowing us to avoid tooling charges and to reduce delivery times.

 Coatings range from the deep ultraviolet through the mid-wave infrared.
-We provide dielectric and metallic mirrors; as well as notch, edge, dichroic, color substrate and neutral density filters.
+We have dielectric and metallic mirrors; as well as notch, edge, dichroic, color substrate and neutral density filters.

 Polarizing Beam Splitters

-Cube beamsplitters are actually two halves of a cube cemented together from one corner to the opposite corner.
+Cube beamsplitters are actually two halves of a cube cemented together from one corner to the opposite one.
 From the top, it looks like a square with a diagonal line through it.
 We coat the hypotenuse angle of one of the prisms making up the “half-cube” in a reflective material such as silver, aluminum, or gold.
 Then we glue both halves together.
-To keep track of the side that light enters there’s usually an indicator mark in the bottom corner.
+To keep track of the side that light enters there’s usually an indicator mark in the bottom.

 The outside surfaces are finely polished to prevent internal reflection and scattering.
 They even have an anti-reflective coating for easy cleaning.
-Cube beamsplitters are used for quick adjustments and are a bit more durable for continued use and mounting in projects.
-One of the benefits of the cube is that it supports itself, that is, it might not need mounting at all.
+Laser line polarizing cube beamsplitter is used for quick adjustments and are a bit more durable for continued use and mounting in projects.
+One of the benefits of the cube is that it supports itself, that is, it might not require mounting at all.

 While less expensive, window or plate beamsplitters have their place and are no less useful than cube beamsplitters.
 Plate beamsplitters are more compact and lighter, which could be just what you’re looking for in a microscopy setup.